China sets growth target 'over 6%,' tightening HK control - WTMJ

 Li promised progress in reining in climate-changing carbon emissions, a step toward keeping President Xi Jinping’s pledge last year to become carbon-neutral by 2060.
 But he avoided aggressive targets that might weigh on economic growth.

-An NPC deputy chairman, Wang Chen, said a Hong Kong election committee controlled by businesspeople and other pro-Beijing figures will be given a bigger role in choosing the territory’s leader.
-Wang said the Election Committee will be allowed to reject candidates for the 35-member Legislative Council.
+An NPC deputy chairman, Wang Chen, said a Hong Kong Election Committee dominated by businesspeople and other pro-Beijing figures will be given a bigger role in choosing the territory’s legislature.
+Wang said the Election Committee would choose a “relatively large” share of the now 70-member Legislative Council.

 That came after a spokesman for the legislature on Thursday said Beijing wants “patriots ruling Hong Kong,” fueling fears opposition voices will be shut out of the political process.